mobess12/Hackathon1/README.md

 * Knowledge gaps is a bit difficult to state, the course content is very new to me and feel as though I cant remember everything I have already gone through (fast paced course).
 However I did use the LMS quite a lot to go through particular sections I needed to use, mostly with visualisations.
 Also the use of some colleagues aiding me in some simple basics at the start was helpful.
 I did get a little confused with using VSCode as it is new to me, however I got the hang of it as time went on.
 If knowledge was missed, materials was used such as, LMS, StackedOverflow, Youtube, PlotlyCommunity, AI, facilitators and colleagues.

+* Plotly visualisations do not show on GitHub.
+Unsure why.

 ## Development Roadmap
 * There was an issue with me plotting plotly charts in the notebook and obtaining the error of NBformat not installed.
 Essentially, i just wanted to see if the chart worked and by using StackedOverflow I was able to display it on the browser.
 I then contacted Vasi which I was advised to install NBformat in the terminal, reset the kernel and it still didnt seem to work.
 Vasi suggested installing it within the notebook, which eventually worked.